 As someone who grew up in the same house, in the same town for the first 21 years of my life, home seemed really well defined.
 Life changes though and people spread apart.
 The reasons vary, careers, education, cost of living, or just dreams of living somewhere else.
 For myself, New England was always home…and still is, sort of.
 Why write this post then, if I know what home is?

 Home quite literally was New Milford, CT.
-When I went to college, “home” was still New Milford.
+When I went to college, home was still New Milford.
 When I moved into my first house, it was more of a change, rather than a true resetting of what is home.
-Changes kept happening, but New Milford was home and I always had that feeling of, yeah it’s not perfect, but it’s got my back.
+Changes kept happening, but New Milford was home and I always had that feeling of, yah it’s not perfect, but it’s got my back.

-Leaving the East coast, it’s amazing to see just how well tech is doing West of the Mississippi.
-There is an entrepreneurial spirit in the West and a sense of hope and optimism, you just don’t find back East.
+As we left the east coast, it was amazing to see just how well tech was doing, west of the Mississippi.
+There is an entrepreneurial spirit in the west and a sense of hope and optimism, you just don’t find back east.
 But is that enough to set up roots with?

-The culmination of my thoughts has been to define a few things for myself, that had we never had this experience out in Arizona, I don’t know if I would have been able to answer as clearly.
+The culmination of my thoughts has been to define a few things for myself.
+I don’t know if I would have been able to answer these as clearly, without the travels across the country.
 The place I want to live must have:

 - Mountains within driving distance

 - Four seasons with snow (yes I’m one of those crazy people who loves snow)